sashinpivotal/pcf-dev-students-notes/README.md

 with the following items.

 -   Supplemental topics

 -   Error in the lab document

 -   Challenge questions

 -   Lab extras

 -   Trouble-shooting tips

 -   References

 -   Solutions to the lab

 -   After the training (certification, etc.)

-## Basic Definitions: Getting Started w/ the CF CLI
+## Basic Definitions - Getting Started w/ the CF CLI

 ### Trouble-shooting